prateekgargX/assembler/README.md

 Language definition:

-LOAD D A   - load from address A to destination D LOADA D A  - load using the address register from address A + RE to destination D STORE S A  - store value in S to address A
-STOREA S A - store using the address register the value in S to address A + RE BRA L      - branch to label A
-BRAZ L     - branch to label A if the CR zero flag is set BRAN L     - branch to label L if the CR negative flag is set BRAO L     - branch to label L if the CR overflow flag is set BRAC L     - branch to label L if the CR carry flag is set

 ADD RC RA RB  - execute RC <= RA + RB
 ADC RC RA RB  - execute RC <= RA + RB if carry
 ADZ RC RA RB  - execute RC <= RA + RB if Zero